epam/edp-gerrit-operator/docs/api.md

-GerritReplicationConfig is the Schema for the gerrit replication config API
+GerritReplicationConfig is the Schema for the gerrit replication config API.

 <table>
     <thead>